Nikhileshwar23/video-compression-system/README.md

 1. Compressing Data

-    To compress data, select the "Compress" option from the main menu.
-Enter the path of the file you want to compress, and the program will compress the data and save it to a new file with the ".huf" extension.
+To compress data, Run the python code.
+Enter the path of the file you want to compress in the example_video_compression.py code as an input, and the program will compress the data and save the file as pos_video.mp4 in the new folder as compressed_video.

-2. Decompressing Data

-    To decompress data, select the "Decompress" option from the main menu.
-Enter the path of the compressed file (with the ".huf" extension), and the program will decompress the data and save it to a new file with the ".txt" extension.

 ## Contributing